Central Germany In One Spectacular Week – Check Out This Jaw-Dropping Plan

 Let yourself be drawn to the Duchess Anna Amalia Library, where books climb towards frescoed ceilings in a Rococo hall that seems conjured from a storybook.
 This isn’t just a library; it’s a testament to enlightenment thought, preserved for generations to relish.

 Amidst exploring, indulge in Weimar’s cafes, where the aroma of coffee and the sweetness of Thuringian cakes blend to give you a taste of local life.
+Walking through the town itself shows off the majesty and grandness of its streets.
+It’s a treat.

 Click here to read our full guide to Weimar.